ahrendsen/ios-settings-urls/README.md

 - [The full list](/settings-urls.md).

 A collection of iOS Settings URLs.
 My take on the great work this forked from.
+Until further notice, all the pronouns after this point are referring to the author of the repository that this was forked from.

 From my post on [r/shortcuts](https://www.reddit.com/r/shortcuts): https://www.reddit.com/r/shortcuts/comments/i9rjbh/an_updated_list_of_settings_urls/